AlexWang-16/webservice-phonelibrary/README.md

 4. Perform a GET request using provided information from root endpoint
 5. Perform a POST request using provided information from POST endpoint

+* Web service will respond only with JSON data

 ## Unit Testing
 Execute `npm test` in the repository directory